 Trade and barter revenues and expenses were as follows:

 Contract liabilities consist of customer advance payments and billings in excess of revenue recognized.
 We may receive payments from our customers in advance of completing our performance obligations.
 Additionally, new customers, existing customers without approved credit terms and authors purchasing specific self-publishing services, are required to make payments in advance of the delivery of the products or performance of the services.
 We record contract liabilities equal to the amount of payments received in excess of revenue recognized, including payments that are refundable if the customer cancels the contract according to the contract terms.
-Contract liabilities were historically recorded under the caption “deferred revenue” and are reported as current liabilities on our consolidated financial statements when the time to fulfill the performance obligations under terms of our contracts is less than one year.
+Contract liabilities are reported as current liabilities on our consolidated financial statements when the time to fulfill the performance obligations under terms of our contracts is less than one year.
 Long-term contract liabilities represent the amount of payments received in excess of revenue earned, including those that are refundable, when the time to fulfill the performance obligation is greater than one year.
 Our long-term liabilities consist of subscriptions with a term of

 two-yearsfor which some customers have purchased and paid for multiple years.